California to study reparations for Black Americans

 “This is not just about California, this is about making an impact, and a dent, across the rest of the country,” Newsom said moments after signing the bill during a ceremony broadcast on his YouTube channel.

+The law does not limit reparations to slavery, although it requires the task force to give special consideration for Black people who are descendants of slaves.

 California never had a government-sanctioned system of slavery.
-It entered the Union in 1850 as a free state.
+It entered the Union in 1850 as a free state after gold was discovered in the Sierra Nevada mountains.
 But the state did let slave-owning whites bring their slaves to California.
 The Legislature even passed a law making it legal to arrest runaway slaves and return them to their owners.

+“California has come to terms with many of these issues, but it has yet to come to terms with its role in slavery,” said Assemblywoman Shirley Weber, a Democrat from San Diego who authored the bill.

+The law does not say the reparations must be cash payments.
+Other options could include forgiving student loans and paying for public works projects or job training.
+In July, the City Council in Asheville, North Carolina, approved reparations by pledging to make investments in areas where Black people face disparities.

 Reparations for slavery have been debated for decades in the United States.
 A similar proposal to study reparations for Black Americans was first introduced in Congress in 1989.
 It has never passed, but Congress held a hearing on the proposal last year.